Groundbreaking airlines that no longer fly

 Britannia Airways, 1961-2005

-British airline Britannia Airways was founded in 1961 by British businessman Ted Langton as Euravia and soon became known as the world's largest holiday airline.
-It rebranded to Britannia Airways in 1964 and by 1972, it was the largest British independent charter airline, concentrating mainly on Spanish tourist destinations.
-In the 1980s, the airline's fleet grew to include nearly 30 Boeing 737s and it was also the first European airline to fly the Boeing 767, which helped the airline expand to more long-haul destinations.
+British airline Britannia Airways was founded in 1961 by British businessman Ted Langton as Euravia, and soon became known as the world's largest holiday airline.
+It rebranded as Britannia Airways in 1964 and by 1972 it was the largest British independent charter airline, focusing mostly on Spanish destinations.
+In the 1980s, the airline's fleet grew to include nearly 30 Boeing 737s and it was the first European airline to fly the Boeing 767, which helped the airline expand to more long-haul destinations.

 Britannia Airways, 1961-2005